istio-ecosystem/admiral/CONTRIBUTING.md

 ## Integration tests
 ### Single cluster
 Single cluster integration tests can be run locally using minikube.
-Read through run.sh and make sure the correct operating system and virtual machine are set if run into issues
+By default if env var IS_LOCAL is not set, minikube use virtual box to spin up minikube, when running in cluster, need to set IS_LOCAL var to false.
 ```
 make gen-yaml
 cd $ADMIRAL_HOME/tests